 4 Color Analysis Methods

-Color analysis methods are typically externally focused.
-Most external color analysis methods use similar criteria to determine your optimal color palette, including hair, eye and complexion color.
+Color analysis methods are typically externally focused, using similar criteria like hair, eye and complexion colors to assign your color palette.
 However, one revolutionary color analysis method employs DNA to determine your genetically preferred colors.

 Here are the common color analysis methods used today:

 - The 4 Season Color Analysis (Tonal Analysis)